datacraft-dsc/DEPs/0/README.md

 for operators to configure and deploy if they wish, or alternatively operators may wish to develop their own Agents - the only requirement is conformance to the DEP Standard APIs.

+## Algorithm

+An algorithm is a sequence of instructions that can be execute to perform a computation.

+Service providers in the data ecosystem may choose to offer an algorithm for use by the broader ecosystem by adding appropriate metadata and bundling this as an Operation, which can be invoked by consumers using the Invoke API (DEP6).

 ## Asset

 An entity in the Data Ecosystem which has potential value, and may be utilised by participants